Srujana-Gunde/Favorita_Sales_Forecasting/README.md

 The above plot tells about features responsible for predicting unit sales for a particular item in different stores across Ecuador

-Average sales calculated from today to past two weeks
+:fast_forward: Average sales calculated from today to past two weeks

-Promotions calculated from today to future days.
+:fast_forward: Promotions calculated from today to future days.
 The days mainly responsilble for test data unit sales are Promotion for 0th day,7th day,14th day and 9th day.